-'PA 2001 33(6)
+PA 2001 s.33(6) PA 2001 s.33(4)

-- The social worker, with the help of the residential care staff and any other adults in whom the child may have confided, must seek to understand any ambivalence or distress the child expresses about the possibility of seeing members of his or her family.
-Staff should help the child to understand what is likely to be of greatest benefit to him or her in both the short and long-term. - When difficulties cannot be resolved the Department should accept the validity of the child's reasons for not wanting contact. - A child should not be forced to persist unwillingly or unhappily with seeing a parent or any other person.

-In such circumstances the Department should seek legal advice.

-- A child in care has the right to apply to the court to authorise the Department to refuse to allow contact between him or herself and a named person. - The Department may agree that it is in the child's best interest to initiate such proceedings. - 59 The fact that the child or the Department has obtained an order ending contact does not mean that the issues cannot be reconsidered if the child's feelings change over time.
+- The social worker, with the help of the residential care staff and any other adults in whom the child may have confided, must seek to understand any ambivalence or distress the child expresses about the possibility of seeing members of his or her family. - The staff should help the child to understand what is likely to be of greatest benefit to him or her in both the short and long-term. - When difficulties cannot be resolved the Department should accept the validity of the child's reasons for not wanting contact. - A child should not be forced to persist unwillingly or unhappily with seeing a parent or any other person. - 57 In such circumstances the Department should seek legal advice. - A child in care has the right to apply to the court to authorise the Department to refuse to allow contact between him or herself and a named person - 59 The Department may agree that it is in the child's best interest to initiate such proceedings. - The fact that the child or the Department has obtained an order ending contact does not mean that the issues cannot be reconsidered if the child's feelings change over time.